ja88a/account-updates-ingestion/README.md

 # Sample processing of a JSon Data Stream

-Purpose: Emulation of the indexing of data coming from a blockchain.
+Purpose: Emulation of the indexing of data coming from a blockchain, e.g. account update events.

 Solana account updates are considered, being streamed continuously in a real time system.

+This project demonstrates possible ingestion & callback behaviors.

-## Dev Tasks
+## Tasks

+### Features support

 [ ] Create classes having appropriate encapsulation, attributes, and well deﬁned interfaces.